 • marital status

-This rule relates among others recruitment and selection, entering into employment, promotions, dismissal, professional education, terms of employment and wages and working conditions.
+This rule relates among others recruitment and selection, promotions, dismissal, professional education, terms of employment, wages, and working conditions.

 Equal treatment during pregnancy